 A British Columbia road trip is stunning, regardless of the weather, which will change many times during a trip along the west coast of Canada!
 Whether there are heavy clouds, light wispy clouds that hover majestically on the horizon, or clear blue skies for as far as the eye can see, the landscape will take your breath away, again and again.
 You’ll be so spoiled with beauty that just when you fall into a lull, you’ll wake up when your jaw drops again.

 In October, we were fortunate enough to visit British Columbia for the second time in less than 12 months.
 During our first visit we embarked on a small day trip but didn’t venture far outside Vancouver, as there’s so much beauty in the nearby vicinity.
-But for this past visit, we weren’t going to miss either Victoria Island or Whistler Mountain.
+But for this past visit, we weren’t going to miss either Victoria Island or Whistler.
 But which to choose?
-If you have the time we’d recommend both!
-But alas, we didn’t have time for both, so we chose Whistler.
+If you have the time do both!
+But we didn’t have time for both, so we chose Whistler.
 Read this article for tips on a Whistler wellness getaway!

-The ferry to Victoria Island costs $12.20 USD ($16.90 CAD) per person one way and a car will cost you an additional $40.00 USD ($55.40 CAD).
-Round trip for the two of us that was going to cost $128.80 USD.
+The ferry to Victoria Island costs $17.20 CAD per person one way.
+A car costs an additional $57.50 CAD.
+So round trip for two of us that was going to cost around $125 USD.
 Because we had been traveling a lot, and our free time was only two days, we opted to save the ferry expense by driving north to Whistler and beyond.
 Given our amazing experience, we definitely don’t regret the decision, but next time we’re in British Columbia, we’ll venture over to Victoria Island!

 Alex loves watching the Olympic Games (especially as a kid), and has now visited 15 summer Olympic cities and 3 winter Olympic cities, and Whistler played host to the skiing competitions in 2010 Vancouver Winter Olympics.
 He always enjoys making it to a new Olympic Park and grabbing a thumbs up photo with the Olympic rings.

-Have you visited British Columbia and would you recommend Victoria Island or Whistler Mountain if you could only choose one?
+Have you taken a British Columbia road trip?
+Would you recommend Victoria Island or Whistler Mountain if you could only choose one?